twilsonco/SiriShortcuts/Lucy/README.md

 *   **Notifications:** Notifications can be configured to show when each tool is used.

 **Tool Management:**
 Lucy's tools are separate Siri Shortcuts.
-They download automatically when you run Lucy if they've been updated or are not yet installed.
+You get to decide which tools will be loaded.
+Enabled tools download automatically when you run Lucy if they've been updated or are not yet installed.

 ### Lucy's Toolset